Ensure your computers have the latest threat information

 The Update Source for a Relay-enabled Agent is assigned at the Group level.
 By default, a Relay Group is configured to get its updates from the Update source designated on the Administration > System Settings > Updates tab.
 However, a Relay Group can be configured to get its updates from another Relay Group, creating a hierarchy of Relay Groups.

 For more information on Relay Groups, see How do relays work?.

-Assign Relay Groups to your Agents / Appliances
+Assign Relay Groups to your agents and appliances

 Once your Relay Groups are established and configured to connect with an Update Source, you can assign the Relay Groups to your Agents and Appliances.

-To assign a Relay Group to an agent / appliance, go to the Computers page, right-click on the computer and select Actions > Assign Relay Group.
+To assign a Relay Group to an agent or appliance, go to the Computers page, right-click on the computer and select Actions > Assign Relay Group.
 The list of available Relay Groups will appear and you can select from it.